modesttree/Projeny/README.md

 <img src="Docs/Screen1.png?raw=true" alt="Package Manager" />

-If you click on the Edit button you should see the `ProjenyProject.yaml` file that we saw previously.
-This screen is simply an easier way to edit this through a graphical interface.
+If you click on the Edit button you should see the `ProjenyProject.yaml` file associated with this project.
+This file contains all projeny configuration settings for your project.
+You can edit this file by hand, or use the GUI provided by the Package Manager window as shown above.

 Now, drag the `CommonShapeMover`, `CubeMover`, and `SphereMover` projects to the `Plugins` folder, so that it looks like this: